Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 ## Changes

-Weapons no longer have "The" at the start of their name, hopefully solving various issues.
+Weapons no longer have "The" at the start of their name

 Gravity gun now uses the HL2 texture